Experiment Progress Bar Redesign

 Respect the real estate constraints

-• The new progress bar must fit within the existing experiment card's limited space
+The new progress bar must fit within the existing experiment card's limited space.

-Visuals are used as an aid to reduce users’ cognitive load
+Visuals are used to reduce cognitive load

-• The bar visual element should complement the text but not solely rely on the text to make sense
+The bar visual element should complement the text but not solely rely on the text to make sense.

 Mindful and limited use of colors

-• Use color sparingly to maintain its highlighting power
+Use color sparingly to maintain its highlighting power.

 The anatomy of the new progress bar in an experiment card.
 Click to view full image.